spiral/docs/docs/en/security/authentication.md

 ### Usage

+The framework provides several ways to register the token storage provider.

+#### Through Bootloader

-To use the token storage provider, you will need to include the `HttpAuthBootloader` in your Bootloader and add your token storage using the `addTokenStorage` method.
+You will need to obtain an instance of `HttpAuthBootloader` and use its `addTokenStorage` method.

-Here is an example of how to set this up:
+This method takes two arguments: a name for the storage and a class that implements the `Spiral\Auth\TokenStorageInterface`.

 ```php
 use Spiral\Boot\Bootloader;
 use Spiral\Bootloader\Auth\HttpAuthBootloader;